 This is one of my favorite paintings from our 2015 Sojourn to Sestri Levante.
 One of the reasons I like it so much is that boats are such overdone, obvious subjects in watercolor.
 I went in knowing that, so my challenge was to paint a boat that wasn’t corny.
 I let plenty of the under-drawing show through, which I think adds to the watercolor’s freshness.

 I enjoy returning to the same painting sites again and again.
 One of my favorites is along the rocks on the Bay of Silence in Sestri Levante on the Italian Riviera.
 I once thought I might run out of subjects there, but I seem to find something new every time.

 I painted this watercolor in 2013 in one of the underground passages that run right through the walls of Lucca.
 I guess it might not fit some people’s definition of a pleinair painting since it was essentially painted “indoors.”
 I remember the mosquitoes were so bad that I had to quit and find some bug spray.
 Not the most pleasant of locations, but sometimes pleinair painters have to suffer a bit to get what they want.

 The only watercolor I made that I was happy with on our 2015 Sojourn to Venice.
-I think it balances representation and looseness pretty well, plus my wife was drawing right next to me the whole time which made it a lot of fun.
+I think it balances representation and looseness pretty well, plus my wife, Barbara, was drawing right next to me the whole time which made it a lot of fun.